South Florida vs. Marquette Predictions & Picks - Women's NCAA Tournament First Round

 South Florida Schedule Analysis

-- When the Bulls took down the Texas Longhorns (No. 15 in the AP's Top 25) on December 2 by a score of 70-65, it was their best win of the season so far.
+- When the Bulls took down the Texas Longhorns (No. 15 in the AP's Top 25) on December 2 by a score of 70-65, it was their best victory of the year thus far.

-- South Florida has six wins versus Quadrant 2 teams, tied for the 20th-most in the country.
+- South Florida has tied for the 20th-most Quadrant 2 victories in the nation (six).

 South Florida 2022-23 Best Wins